Murder charges filed against woman accused of crashing victim's car on I-90 with body inside

 The deputy opened the car's passenger-side back door and saw Tsai's body on the folded-down seat.
 It was wrapped in a bed sheet, blanket, futon-style mattress and a tarp.
 She was cold to the touch.

-A dog was also wandering around the crash scene, and its identifying embedded microchip included Tsai's address in the 700 block of E. 16th Street.
+A dog was also wandering around the crash scene, and its microchip included Tsai's address in the 700 block of E. 16th Street.

-Minneapolis investigators searched Tsai's apartment, where there was blood in several places.
+Minneapolis investigators searched Tsai's apartment and found blood in several places.
 A bloodied plastic and metal object was on the bed.
 On a table were a container of antifreeze and a small shovel, items typically kept in a vehicle's trunk.
 A knife was missing from a butcher block in the kitchen and not found in the residence.

 Upon being moved to the Olmsted County Sheriff's Office, Lewis sat in a ball on the floor and cried.